home

 What I'd do differently

-Looking back, I'm not entirely satisfied with some compromises.
-If I could start over, I'd establish a solid design system and component library from the start, making implementation and execution easier and faster, and follow a more structured design process.
-But working with limited resources and tight timelines meant making tough choices between good and good enough.
+Looking back, I'm not thrilled about some of the compromises we made.
+If I could do it over, I'd build a solid design system and component library right from the start – it would've made everything smoother and faster.
+But with limited resources and tight deadlines, we had to choose between ideal and good enough.

 Fast forward to now

-Now we have a full design team, user-centered design is our primary focus, and user research informs our design decisions.
-We're finally building those design systems and following proper design sprints.
-It's rewarding to see how far we've come from those early "build the tracks while driving" days.
-Today the platform manages +50k charge boxes and +1200 customers.
+Now we have a full design team.
+User-centered design is at the heart of what we do, and actual user research drives our decisions.
+We're finally building those design systems and running proper design sprints.
+It's pretty cool to see how far we've come from those early "figure it out as you go" days.
+Today the platform manages over 50,000 charge points and serves more than 1,200 customers.

 Next case